 You are going to have so much phonics fun with sound sticks!
 This is a simple way to teach, review, and practice phonics skills with little learners.
 It is paperless, hands-on, engaging, and FUN.
 Best yet… you can use it for how you need to use it.
 There is no right or wrong here!
 If you are in a school like mine where hands-on activities are preferred over printables, I have got a treat for you!
 This is something you can make once and reuse year after year!

 Sound Stick Prep

 Putting together your materials is easy!
 All you need is the sound printables and fun craft sticks, think dollar store or Amazon.
-Since my printables come with 78 sounds with a color rich version as well as black and white version, you can truly make these your own!
+Since my printables come with 78 sounds with a color-rich version as well as a black and white version, you can truly make these your own!
 You can see that 5 sets of vowel pieces print out on one sheet.